MicrosoftDocs/visualstudio-docs/docs/install/create-an-offline-installation-of-visual-studio.md

 ---
-title: "Create an offline installation of Visual Studio 2017 RC | Microsoft Docs"
+title: "Create an offline installer for Visual Studio 2017 | Microsoft Docs"
 description: "Learn how to create an offline installation of Visual Studio." ms.custom: "" ms.date: "03/07/2017"